w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 Asynchronous backing brings the following changes to the parachain protocol:

 - Parablock generation is now decoupled from the backing process, avoiding the previous 6-second deadline through the backing process.
 This gives more time to collators to properly use blockspace, decreasing the probability of generating empty parablocks.
 - Parachains can generate blocks and have them placed into **unincluded segments** of parablock ancestors (i.e. parablocks that are seconded but not yet backed by paravalidators and included in the relay chain) rather than ancestors included in the relay chain state.

 These changes allow for a parablock `P + 1`, to begin the generation process soon after parablock `P` has been generated and appended into the unincluded segment within the first six-second time window (the span of one relay chain block).
-At the same time, parablock ancestor `P - 1`, could be pushed to the unincluded segment before `P`, is backed and included in the relay chain.
+At the same time, parablock ancestor `P - 1`, pushed to the unincluded segment before `P`, is pulled off the unincluded segment and backed and included in the relay chain.

 FIGURE HERE?